spithash/nginx-logresolver/README.md

 However, hostnames can be helpful for:

-- Identifying traffic from known domains or bots
+- Identify traffic from known domains or bots
-- Spotting patterns in abuse or suspicious activity
+- Spot patterns in abuse or suspicious activity
-- Debugging or auditing logs in real time with more context
+- Debug or audit logs with more context

-This script bridges the gap by resolving IPs **after** logs are written, without modifying Nginx's configuration or performance.
-It works in real time, uses a smart caching mechanism, and optionally outputs colorized logs.
+This script reads logs after they are written, performing DNS resolution on-the-fly without changing Nginx’s configuration or degrading its performance.

 ## Features

 - Resolves IP addresses to hostnames in real time as logs are written.
-- Caches hostname lookups for 5 hours to reduce repeated DNS queries.
+- Checks if `dnsmasq` is installed and suggests using it for faster local DNS caching.
-- Processes multiple log files simultaneously.
+- Optional colored output via the `-c` / `--color` flag (requires `grc`).
-- Supports `grc` (Generic Colourizer) for optional color output via a `-c` flag.
+- Skips confirmation prompts using the `-y` / `--yes` flag.
-- Lightweight and dependency-minimal Bash script.
+- Lightweight and minimal — pure Bash with no caching layer.

 ## Requirements

 - `bash`
-- `getent` for hostname resolution
+- `getent` for DNS resolution
 - `grc` (optional, for colored output)
 - `tail`
-- Access to your Nginx logs (default: `/var/log/nginx/access.log` — update as needed)
+- Access to your Nginx logs (default: `/var/log/nginx/access.log` — can be customized)

 ## Installation